Henry Burk: Private life

 Henry Burk was born in Knittlingen, Kingdom of Württemberg, son of David Burk and his first wife Louisa Klotzenbacher Burk; Henry was their fourth child.
-David, a shoemaker, made the decision to leave Germany because of unacceptable political views and with his second wife, Charlotte Reinmann Burk, they received permission from Wurttemburg authorities to leave.
+David, a shoemaker, made the decision to leave Germany because of unacceptable political views and with his second wife, Charlotte Reinmann Burk, they received permission from Wurttemberg authorities to leave.
 The family emigrated to the United States in 1854 and settled in Philadelphia, Pennsylvania.
 Henry attended school only a few years, but then began to work to help his family; he was reputed to have a natural engineering ability.
 He became a repairer of shoemaking machinery and subsequently engaged in supplying this machinery to the trade.
 He was engaged in the manufacture of leather and in 1887 invented the alum and sumac tawing process, which revolutionized the tanning industry.
 The company he founded with his two brothers Alfred E. Burk and Charles D. Burk, Burk Brothers and Company, is now listed as a Registered Historic Place.
 He also helped to establish a meat packing company in Philadelphia with the same brothers and two others, William and Louis; this company was known variously as Burk Meats and Louis Burk & Co. ("Burk's Franks" were known throughout the Delaware Valley well into the 1950s).
 He became president of the Manufacturers’ National Association in 1895.
 He travelled around the world for his leather business, from Europe—visiting his birthplace in 1894—to India.